 Golden Voice and Laughs Brightly are about as close as I will get to Sphinxian treecats.
 A few tantalizing hints about what they are and what they can do are in their profiles.
 So they don’t have six legs, aren’t sentient, don’t play Frisbee, and aren’t telempathic.
 I did the best I could… At least Laughs Brightly isn’t playing his practical jokes.
 Goddess help us if he were.
 All of this comes from David Weber’s science fiction novels about Honor Harrington.
 The last (wail) is Uncompromising Honor and the first is On Basilisk Station.
 There are also short story collections, which include the story Ms. Midshipwoman Harrington.
 Great series, & another of my re-reads!
 Other re-reads are noted here about other FooCats (& 2 IRL cats are named for the major heroes in the Harrington novels [Honor & Nimitz]).
 I’d rate them PG-13 for violence and adult themes (political intrigue, royal intrigue, conventions of war, etc.), some romance, no explicit sex.
 Very exciting space opera!

 There are three cats running the house now!
-One is a 11 yr. old boy, and he raised a now-grown kitten named Honor.
+One is a 13 yr. old boy, and he raised a now-grown kitten named Honor.
 Sometimes I think I should have named the baby Nipper with all the nibbling of our fingers and toes we got!
 She nips a lot less now, and prefers to cuddle us and play chase with the other two cats.
 I mentioned just above where the 2 get their names.
 Honor is the successor to the late great Freya.
 Never a replacement, for none can replace her.
-Honor was 11 weeks old when we got her, and she appeared to be a flame-point mix with medium length fur, but now her points are darker and more tabby-striped, and she’s 9 yrs. old.
+Honor was 11 weeks old when we got her, and she appeared to be a flame-point mix with medium length fur, but now her points are darker and more tabby-striped, and she’s 10 yrs. old.
 Her purr is bigger than she is!
 They all play well together.
 They play fight well also.
-I mentioned her chasing four cats, didn’t I?
-We moved in to my MIL’s house to take care of her, and she already had 2 9 year old tabby boys named Macavity and Moriarty.
-My cats tried to be friendly, but the tabbies growled & hissed, then ran away.
-Nimitz is alpha of all 5, then 4, then 3, then 4, and now 3.
-Achilles, a 14 wk. old DSH black male moved in on 21 Aug 18 and is no longer a kitten.
+Nimitz is alpha of all 3.
+Achilles, a 14 wk. old DSH black male moved in on 21 Aug 18, not long after we moved into our new house, and is no longer a kitten.
 He can really jump and climb!
 He has the run of the house and catio.
 Honor still growls and hisses at the kitten, but not as much.
 Nimitz has accepted him and even plays with him as well as eating and sleeping together.
-Achilles was more likely to follow Mac around, lie down against him, lick him, and purr.
-I think the kitten knew Mac was sick.
-Honor thinks she should be the boss because she’s the pretty fluffy girl.
-Morrie had a bit of a boy crush on Nimitz because he didn’t bully Morrie like Mac did.
-Mac & Morrie got along well with everyone, though Mac & Nimitz sometimes tried to figure out who was boss.
-And cat appeasement pheromones in a diffuser in the sun porch where Mac hung out most helped.
-The new house reset everything, with Nimitz solidly the alpha, but by then Mac had lymphoma for a while and ceded the role.
-No spraying (by Mac) or fussing in the new house.

-Freya’s passing was painful for the boys.
-Especially Steve, I think.
-(Subcutaneous fluid infusions did seem to help her, and yes, we did it ourselves at home.
-It’s not hard.)
 Oh, time for me to be cat furniture again!
 In my 50’s and I am cat furniture.
 So is my husband, who comes on here and helps take care of Pixel, Random, Freya, Steve, Ginger, Phedre, Killa, Friday, Isis, Sarek, Rushlight, Catchclaw, Tor, Delenn, Bastet, Heimdall, Her Nibs, & Stinker (& everyone else) when I can’t (he’ll tell you it’s him when he’s online).
 Just as long as we’re not used as treadmills or trampolines!
-(For who my Honor kitty is named after, see Laughs Brightly’s profile – Honor is his adoptee’s name in the David Weber science fiction series.
+(For who my Honor kitty is named after, see Laughs Brightly’s profile – Honor is his adoptee’s name and my RL cat Achilles is Nimitz’s treekitten in the David Weber science fiction series.
 I love space navy…)